The 2013 Vintage

 The West Ridge Estate Pinot Noir is a very limited production bottling from the oldest and most exceptional sections on the cool West Ridge of Hirsch.
 It is a wine that seduces with complexity and mystery, rather than with power.
 The West Ridge is the most delicate of our wines, with soft tannins and transparent fruit.
 12.5% alc.

 The East Ridge Estate Pinot Noir is from the warmest part of the vineyard, a topographically distinct micro-site within the Hirsch Vineyard.
-The East Ridge Pinot Noir is a masculine and powerful expression of the Hirsch Vineyard, with fantastic structure, concentration and fruit.
+The East Ridge Pinot Noir is a powerful expression of the Hirsch Vineyard, with fantastic structure, concentration and fruit.
 12.8% alc.

 The Hirsch Vineyards Reserve Pinot Noir is a selection of the best barrels from the oldest and finest vineyard blocks at Hirsch.
 It is a true reserve of very limited production.
 12.8% alc.

 Located on the western ridge of the Hirsch Vineyard, Block 8 has long seduced us with its power, complexity and singular character.
 David Hirsch has always considered this his grand cru parcel.
 The Block 8 Pinot Noir is produced 100% from this special block, planted in 1993 to the heritage pinot noir clone of Pommard mixed with Wädenswil.
 12.8% alc.